ZertoPublic/Z4K/docs/TaintsandTolerations.md

 # Taints and Tolerations

-Z4K supports taints and tolerations configuration for nodes and pods.
+- Z4K supports taints and tolerations configuration for nodes and pods.
+- Taints and tolerations are not replicated.
+- When Taints and Tolerations are in use they must be predefined in pods and nodes for VPG protection **before** recovery oeprations take place.
+- Nodes with a taint that does not allow VRA installation ("NoSchedule" effect) cannot have protected deployments.

 You can add a node annotation called “zertorole” to force VRA installation behavior.